stevejoluc/stevejoluc.github.io/docs/about_me.md

 - Expanding my Homelab
 - Advancing my Smart Home
 - Golfing
-- Oh and of course, spending quality time with the family! :smile:
+- Oh and of course, spending quality time with the family! :)